klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 /bin/rm -f select_gpu_$SLURM_JOB_ID
 ```

+The order of the elements in `GPU_ORDER` comes from the last column of the table, while the values
+for `map_cpu` or `mask_cpu` can be read from the 3rd or 4th column respectively.

 The leading zeros in the masks in the `CPU_BIND2` environment variable are not needed but we added
 them as it makes it easier to see which chiplet is used in what position.